 Joshua Graham of Fallout: New Vegas.
-This is a man who was set on fire and thrown down the Grand Canyon for losing a battle, and managed to drag himself to Northern Utah after that.
+For starters, he was shot and confirmed dead by NCR snipers five times only to bounce right back.
+At the end of that campaign, he was set on fire and thrown down the Grand Canyon for losing the decisive battle, and managed to drag himself to Northern Utah after that.
 In-game, he has a Damage Threshold of 50, which is more than the best Power Armor.
 If asked, Graham merely states that for him it was a mix of Heroic Resolve and faith.

 New Vegas also has Caesar's dragon, Legate Lanius.
 He is an absolute beast with a minimum of 845 hit points, only a bit behind a Legendary Deathclaw, complete immunity to radiation and poison, near - complete immunity to fire.
 While his Damage Threshold of 19 doesn't sound impressive, consider that this is coupled with his high fatigue levels, making him near - impossible to disable, not to mention he can heal himself a lot and restore any crippled limbs.
 And he's fast.
 So fast that even if you cripple both his legs, he can still outrun you.
 And to top it off, he has a [[BFS massive sword called the Blade of the East]], which has a massive chance to knock you down.